-The age-adjusted rates for all diagnostic categories combined from 1994 to 2001 by job category for women and men are shown in Figure 21.
-Among men, the rates of OSHA-recordable events have remained steady or decreased over the 8-year time period.
-The same is true for women, with the exception of workers in the Crafts and Manual Labor and Nuclear groups whose rates tended to increase over the same period.
-No events were reported in 2001 by women in the Security and Unknown job categories.
-There were no significant changes in injury rates for men and women for 2001.
+The age-adjusted rates for all diagnostic categories combined from 1994 to 2002 by job category for women and men are shown in Figure 21.
+Among men, the rates of OSHA-recordable events have remained steady or decreased over the 9year time period.
+The same is true for women, with the exception of workers in the Nuclear group whose rates tended to increase over the same period.
+The rates for women in the Crafts and Manual Labor group tended to increase from 1994 to 2001, followed by a significant rate decrease in 2002.
+No events were reported in 2002 by women in the Professional group and both men and women in the Unknown job category.
+There were no significant changes in injury rates for men and women for 2002.